GOP hardliners defy party leaders and Trump as they vote to block agenda

 (CNN) — President Donald Trump’s agenda has been thrown into chaos after a group of GOP hardliners blocked the bill in a key committee vote on Friday – dealing a major embarrassment to House Republican leaders and Trump himself.

-The outcome of the vote does not spell the end for the bill, but it marks a major setback for GOP leaders, who will now have to determine if they can find a way forward to win over holdouts.
+Speaker Mike Johnson and his leadership team will now spend the weekend trying to win over those Republicans before attempting to take that vote again, potentially as soon as Monday.
+But it will be a tough task to flip the right-wing Republicans, who are demanding more spending cuts from Medicaid and from federal clean energy programs, especially as Johnson must also be careful not to alienate moderates whose votes he also needs with any changes to the bill.

-A core of right-wing Republicans had warned House Speaker Mike Johnson and his leadership team, both privately and publicly, that they planned to oppose the vote in the House budget panel meeting on Friday.
-But GOP leaders took the gamble, and proceeded with the vote anyway.
+A core of right-wing Republicans had warned Johnson and his leadership team, both privately and publicly, that they planned to oppose the vote in the House budget panel meeting on Friday.
+But GOP leaders took the gamble, and went ahead with the vote anyway.

-Five Republicans opposed the bill: Ralph Norman of South Carolina, Chip Roy of Texas, Josh Brecheen of Oklahoma, Andrew Clyde of Georgia and Lloyd Smucker of Pennsylvania.
+Five Republicans opposed the bill in the Budget Committee’s meeting on Friday to stitch together the various pieces of Trump’s sweeping tax and spending cuts bill.
+The panel is not empowered to make substantial policy changes during its meeting, but the bill needs to be advanced out of the committee to make it to a full floor vote.
+The no votes were: Ralph Norman of South Carolina, Chip Roy of Texas, Josh Brecheen of Oklahoma, Andrew Clyde of Georgia and Lloyd Smucker of Pennsylvania.

-The next steps for the House budget panel are unclear, though the group must decide to advance Trump’s bill at some point before it can come to the floor.
+“There are just a few outstanding issues.
+I think everyone will get to yes,” Smucker told reporters Friday afternoon, adding that the panel wants to hold a vote “ideally Monday.”
+Smucker voted with the GOP hardliners — but only for procedural reasons, so he could call it up again.

-The move came after a bloc of House conservatives took the rare step Friday of publicly vowing to derail President Donald Trump’s legislative agenda without major changes, casting doubt on Johnson’s ability to pass a sweeping tax and spending cuts bill next week.
+Their opposition enraged many of their fellow Republicans, many of whom have spent months helping to draft the bill, which includes trillions of dollars in tax cuts and a big boost to the US military and to national security — largely paid for by overhauls to federal health and nutrition programs and cuts to energy programs.

 “We’re working on answers.
 Some of them, we need to get answers from the Trump administration.
 But we got a pretty clear idea of what the final pieces are, and we’re working through those right now,” Scalise said.